zh1huang/tp/docs/UserGuide.md

 1. Harry Potter (purchase cost: 27, selling price: 37)
 ```

-Example: **Add 100 Pilot P100 stationary with a purchase cost of $1 and selling price of $1.50.
+Example: **Add 100 Pilot P100 stationary with a purchase cost of $1 and selling price of $1.50 to shelf `stationary1`.
 Also added additional remarks**
 ```
-add n/Pilot P100 c/stationary p/1 s/1.5 q/100 r/Not many people bought this.
+add n/Pilot P100 shlv/stationary1 p/1 s/1.5 q/100 r/Not many people bought this.
 Can consider a 50% discount.
 ```

 Expected outcome: